BerkOzerk/autonomous-city/README.md

 ---

 ## 4. How to Contribute

-- Create branches for philosophical expansions, city models, or technical protocols.
+- Use branches to explore philosophical expansions, city models, or technical protocols.
-- Add proposals under `/05_Design_Proposals`.
+- Add new proposals under `/05_Design_Proposals`.
+- Open issues to discuss conceptual gaps or new directions.
-- Submit pull requests to refine conceptual models.
+- Submit pull requests to refine and extend the framework.

 ---

 ## 5. License

-MIT License – open for academic and speculative development.
+MIT License – © 2025 Berk Ozerk.
+This repository is open for academic, architectural, and speculative development.